GreatAttractor/imppg/README.md

 cat install_manifest.txt | sudo xargs rm
 ```

-#### 11.1.1 Building under Ubuntu 18.04
+#### 11.1.1.
+Building under Ubuntu 18.04

-The following packages are needed to build under Ubuntu 18.04:
+The following packages are needed for building under Ubuntu 18.04:
 ```
 git cmake build-essential libboost-dev libwxgtk3.0-gtk3-dev libglew-dev pkg-config libccfits-dev libfreeimage-dev
 ```

 The default GCC version (7.x) is too old.
 Install and enable GCC 8 (example instructions: `https://linuxize.com/post/how-to-install-gcc-compiler-on-ubuntu-18-04/`).
 (Do not choose GCC 9, otherwise the built binary will not run on a clean Ubuntu 18.04 due to too old a version of `libstdc++`.)

-After building `imppg`, it can be either installed as in section `11.1`, or a Debian package can be created by running:
+After building `imppg`, it can be either installed as in section 11.1, or a Debian package can be created by running:
 ```
 cpack
 ```
 and installed with `apt`.

 ----------------------------------------
 ### 11.2.
 Building under MS Windows